javascript-tutorial/en.javascript.info/7-animation/1-bezier-curve/article.md

 Bezier curves are used in computer graphics to draw shapes, for CSS animation and in many other places.

-They are actually a very simple thing, worth to study once and then feel comfortable in the world of vector graphics and advanced animations.
+They are a very simple thing, worth to study once and then feel comfortable in the world of vector graphics and advanced animations.

 ## Control points